-The Russians took camp about Landsberg and the Wartha Country.
+The Russians took camp about Landsberg and the Warthe Country.

 On October 20, Frederick left Lübben and marched to Dahme on his way to Torgau in Saxony.
 He had previously reinforced Goltz, at Glogau, to 20,000 men to protect Silesia.
 Frederick's Army then entered into Saxony (for details of its manoeuvres, see 1760 - Austrian campaign in Saxony).

 Tottleben and his Cossacks remained in Neumark and Pomerania, even launching raids in Ueckermark across the Oder.
-His Cossacks appeared near Freienwalde, Schwedt, Eberswalde but also near Prenzlau and Stettin (present-day Szczecin).
+His Cossacks appeared near Freienwalde, Schwedt, Eberswalde but also near Prenzlau and Stettin.

 The Duke of Bevern was not able to stop Tottleben’s incursions and asked Werner for assistance.
-Meanwhile, the Russians occupied Greifenhagen and Stargard.
+Meanwhile, the Russians occupied Greifenhagen (present-day Gryfino) and Stargard.